 Staged Reading (Stage Version): Panglossian Productions, Williamsburg VA, November 28, 2020.
 Pre-recorded and uploaded to Facebook.

-RECOMMENDATIONS FROM PLAYWRIGHTS ON NEW PLAY EXCHANGE
+RECOMMENDATIONS FROM READERS ON NEW PLAY EXCHANGE

 Lisa Dellagiarino Feriend: “I didn’t know this story about the Grand Dragon of the Klan in Indiana who was convicted of murder and rape in the 1920s.
 I was completely sucked in and loved watching DC Stephenson get his comeuppance, since politicians these days who spew hate and rape women seem to get away with it.
 The parallels to today made Stephenson’s last line even more unsettling.
 What a captivating, horrifying, well-written play.”